-Take a moment to review your co-ownership and licensing arrangements for EPs.
+If you have not done so already, take a moment to review your co-ownership and licensing arrangements for EPs.
 This may help to ensure that you are not unwittingly forced into an undesirable position by a co-owner, licensee or licensor.
-Consider your preferred approach or approaches to the following questions and, if necessary, open a dialogue with the parties involved in existing arrangements and adapt templates for future use:
+Consider your preferred approach or approaches to the following questions and, if necessary, open a dialogue with the parties involved.